Review Notes for the Deep Learning Course

 • Master GRU

-• Improvements over LSTM
+• Improvements compared to LSTM

 Chapter 7 Network Optimization

-• Improvements in learning rates
+• Improvement of learning rates

-• Learning rate decay-just have a look
+• Learning rate decay - just take a look

 • Gradient optimization